 - Connect with other teams and exchange ideas;

-- Participate in a one-hour webinar every four to six weeks (note that all webinars will be recorded to facilitate easy referencing and various shift schedules).
+- Participate in five, one-hour webinar every four to six weeks (note that all webinars will be recorded to facilitate easy referencing and various shift schedules).

 Look for our Call to Action posters in your local department to sign up!
 Reach out to your local clinical leaders to see if they are coordinating a team or contact your clinical department leader to see if your site has been identified for the initiative.
-If you are not sure who your local team lead is, please contact us at email@example.com
+If you are not sure who your local team lead is, please contact us.

 A clinical lead that is connected to a health authority has been tasked with identifying sites with the most need and interest in participating.
 The focus is on a distribution of sites linked to a health authority and a mix of rural and urban sites of various sizes.

-If your site is not currently involved in the initiative, you are still welcome to contact us at firstname.lastname@example.org and sign up for our mailing list, where you’ll receive updates and access to all our resources and webinars once they have been posted to the website.
+If your site is not currently involved in the initiative, you are still welcome to please contact us or visit our website and access resources.

 Anyone who is interested in improving medical imaging appropriateness!
 This may include family physicians, nurse practitioners, emergency medicine practitioners, specialists, radiologists, technologists and clerical support staff, patient partners, physiotherapists and others.